Kriegslustig/JavaScriptCSS/README.md

 ```

 ### `include`
-With `include` you can import files to a jsheet.
+With `include` you can import files or directories to a jsheet.
+When you include a directory, it will search that directory for files with the `jsheet` file extension.
 Its usage is straight forward:

 ```
 include 'somefile.jsheet'